 An 1858 map sets the base for the development of Waterford’s east side.
 Relatively few businesses were located on the east side of the Fox River at that time.
 As the relocation of the west side plank road shifted traffic through the east side of town, business development was primed to grow, not only on Main Street, but also on the cross streets of First, Second and Third.

 It has not been determined when the plank road was shifted to run through the village, however, when it did, there were more available lots to develop springing up a number of support businesses.
 Mercantile stores, barbershops, shoe repair, a cooper shop (barrels), a jewelry store, saloons, harness and livery stables, hotels, among others, would populate the east side, rather than the west side, which had become mostly residential in expansion.
 All schools were on the west side and the churches were mixed on both sides.

 A wooden bridge spanned the river but was easily damaged or destroyed with the spring runoff or flooding rainfalls.
 It frequently had to be repaired or replaced.
 After a major flooding incident in the Spring of 1881, which washed away the bridge, a lattice-style iron bridge took its place for many years.
 It had a lattice tower built above that held the fire bell which would be wrung to alert the village’s volunteer firefighters in the event of a fire.
 It lasted until the present concrete structure was built in the early 1930s.
-A new bridge is scheduled for construction in 2019.
+A new bridge was constructed during 2019 and 2020.

 Lead Researcher: Robert E. Gariepy, Sr.

 NOTE: Should the reader have further documentation to enhance the content of this web page, please contact the Lead Researcher through director@ExploreWaterford.com.
 We are particularly interested in pictures or historic artifacts that may be shared.
 Credit will be given.

 - Waterford: Stories of Our Village and It’s Busy Life, Waterford Post,1923.